-The school is committed to enabling student with disabilities to complete the course of study of our program by means of reasonable accommodations consistent with the Americans with Disabilities Act (ADA).
+The Department, School and University are committed to assuring all students complete the course of study of the Master of Occupational Therapy program.
 These technical standards articulate the expectations and requisite abilities considered essential for occupational therapy students to become primary providers of occupational therapy services.
-All students admitted into this program should be able to demonstrate these abilities at the time of admission and at all times during matriculation.
-If accommodations are needed by a student to perform the technical standards, he or she must notify the Associate Dean for Academic Affairs at (504)568-4244 after being accepted into the program.
+All students admitted into this program should be able to provide or direct these abilities at the time of admission and at all times during matriculation.

-The major function of an Occupational Therapist (OTR) with registered certification is to provide occupational therapy services including evaluation, intervention planning, implementation, and review; discharge planning; outcomes assessment; and related documentation and communication.
+The major function of an occupational therapist with registered certification (OTR) is to provide occupational therapy services, including evaluation, intervention planning, implementation, and review; discharge planning; outcomes assessment; and related documentation and communication.

 The following technical standards describe the essential eligibility requirements for participation and progression in the occupational therapy curriculum.
 Standards cover observation skills, behavioral and social skills, communication, psychomotor skills, and cognitive skills.
-It is the expectation of the Department of Occupational Therapy that students engage at all times in client-centered, occupation-based services in a safe, professional and compassionate manner.
-These skills are necessary for successful transition into the clinical world of the occupational therapist.
+It is the expectation of the Department of Occupational Therapy that students engage at all times in client-centered, occupation-based services in a safe, professional, and compassionate manner.
+These skills are necessary for successful transition into the clinical world of the OTR.